Rolls-Royce expected to make a public offer on Wartsila -report

-HELSINKI British engineering company Rolls-Royce (RR.L) is expected to make a public offer on the Finnish ship and power plant engine maker Wartsila (WRT1V.HE), a Finnish newspaper reported on Tuesday, citing unnamed investors.
+HELSINKI Jan 21 British engineering company Rolls-Royce is expected to make a public offer on the Finnish ship and power plant engine maker Wartsila, a Finnish newspaper reported on Tuesday, citing unnamed investors.

 Wartsila declined to comment on the report and Rolls-Royce did not immediately respond to an emailed request for comment.